NoelV11/The-Port-Scanner-Project/README.md

 ## Parting Notes

 - I do hope that you have the same amount of fun,that I had,while coding this script!
-- This repository is open to the public,to collaborate and contribute.Get in touch with me and I would be more than happy
+- This repository is open to the public,to collaborate and contribute.Get in touch with me and I would be more than happy.